 - Pepper to season

-- 6 gluten-free dairy-free sausages, cut into small pieces or 12 cocktail sausages
+- 6 Sausages (make sure they're gluten free), cut into small pieces or 12 cocktail sausages

 - A little olive oil or better still duck fat